 Significant vehicle queues occur during the AM and PM peak hours along Franklin Street Arterial today.
-During the AM peak hour vehicles are queuing from the intersection of Franklin and Marginal up the northbound I-295 ramps.
+During the AM peak hour vehicles are queuing from the intersection of Franklin and Marginal up the northbound I-295 ramp.
 During the PM peak hour queuing occurs on Franklin from Marginal eastward beyond Cumberland Avenue.
 With the proposed improvements in Table 7.1 there will be locations in 2025 where delay and significant queuing occur, particularly when the train is going through.
-We estimate that the queues will dissipate within approximately fifteen minutes.
+We estimate that the queues will dissipate within approximately fifteen minutes after the train passes.